rmcanany/SolidEdgeStorekeeper/Readme.md

 ## PRE-POPULATING THE LIBRARY

-This feature does not yet support multiple materials per category.
-It is temporarily disabled.
+**Note, this feature is temporarily disabled.
+It does not yet support multiple materials per category.**

 You can add items to the library ahead of time.
 Enable the `Pre-populate` checkbox to get started.